Brinabean/conflict-resolution/README.md

 # conflict-resolution

 ## a subheading made on the remote
-this will cause a merge conflict
+this will hopefully cause a merge conflict